jonluca/Burp-Copy-As-Node/README.md

 <img src="https://i.imgur.com/Qlo3mto.png">

 ## Installation

+First save the interfaces from Burp Suite to the src/burp folder (should be .java files that begin with I...).
+These can be found in Burp Suite at Extender -> APIs -> Save Interface Files

 Build the jar using `ant`, then install by navigating to Extender -> Extensions -> Add and select the jar

 Please note the output should be saved in it's own folder, as it requires `request` to be in `node_modules`.